Privacy Policy

 8.3 Deletion Requests

-Upon termination of your account or upon your request, we will delete or anonymize your information within a reasonable timeframe (typically 90 days), except where retention is required or permitted by law, legitimate business purposes (including but not limited to outstanding disputes, security investigations, fraud prevention, audit requirements, or enforcement of agreements), or technical limitations of backup systems.
+Upon termination of your account, you have 30 days to export your data in accordance with our Terms of Service (Section 12.5).
+Following that export window, we will delete or anonymize your information within 90 days of account termination, except where retention is required or permitted by law, legitimate business purposes (including but not limited to outstanding disputes, security investigations, fraud prevention, audit requirements, or enforcement of agreements), or technical limitations of backup systems.
+For deletion requests submitted during an active account, we will process the request within 90 days subject to the same exceptions.

 9. Cookies and Tracking Technologies